New code definition

-When your project is created (whatever the creation method), the new code definition set at the organization level (if any) is applied to your project by default.
-You can select another new code definition for your project.
+When your project is created, the new code definition set at the organization level is applied to your project by default.
+However, you can select another new code definition for your project.
+See Quality standards and new code for additional information.

 Setting the new code definition for your project